dwyl/flutter-navigation-menu-demo/README.md

-We've also disabled `drawerEnableOpenDragGesture`, so the `Drawer` isn't opened with the right-to-left gesture, so the user *has* to click the button to open the menu.
+We've also disabled `drawerEnableOpenDragGesture`, so the `Drawer` isn't opened with the right-to-left gesture, so the person *has* to click the button to open the menu.

 In the `IconButton`,
 in the `actions` attribute of the `Scaffold`,